How it works

 The role of the Chatham House Commission on Democracy and Technology was to explore the questions of democratic governance raised by technological change, and to recommend practical policies to politicians, business leaders and others.

-Our Commission is led by a panel of 13 experts on democracy and technology, but we are inviting everyone with insights, ideas or evidence about democracy and technology to contribute and join the discussions through the process described below.
+Our Commission was led by a panel of 13 experts on democracy and technology, but anyone with insights, ideas or evidence about democracy and technology was invited to contribute and join the discussions through the process described below.

-The project will take place in five phases between autumn 2018 and autumn 2019 and this website will change as we progress towards our final report.
+The open research process took place in five phases between autumn 2018 and autumn 2019 and the steps below describe how we went about it.